-Wednesday 5 March - Thursday 17 April
+Ash Wednesday 18 February - Maundy Thursday 2 April

 4 ways you could join in with Lent

-Pray for the subject of the day
+Pray for the subject of the day (see below)

-Observe a fast – you are invited to include a digital discipline
+Observe a fast – you are invited to include a digital discipline (ideas below)

 Resources